netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 -  **Front end profiles**, containing parameters applicable to the front-end entity.
 That is, they apply to the entity that receives requests from a client.
 -  **Back-end profiles**, containing parameters applicable to the back-end entity.
 That is, they apply to the entity that sends client requests to a server.

-Once you enable SSL profiles on the Citrix ADC, a default front end profile (`ns_default_ssl_profile_frontend`) is applied to the SSL virtual server and a default back-end profile (`ns_default_ssl_profile_backend`) is applied to the service or servicegroup on the Citrix ADC.
+Once you enable SSL profiles on the Citrix ADC, a default front end profile (`ns_default_ssl_profile_frontend`) is applied to the SSL virtual server and a default back-end profile (`ns_default_ssl_profile_backend`) is applied to the service or service group on the Citrix ADC.

 The Citrix ingress controller provides the following two smart annotations for SSL profile.
 You can use these annotations to customize the default front end profile (`ns_default_ssl_profile_frontend`) and back-end profile (`ns_default_ssl_profile_backend`) based on your requirement: